 - Established a standing request for crime statistics for the service area, (July 2016) and continue to lobby for on-line access to statistics.

-- Honored our police department with a 2-week long project to fold 1,000 peace cranes, demonstration our desire for good relations between police and neighbors in all parts of our city.
-The 1,000 paper cranes were on display outdoors at Optimist Park for one week.
+- Honored our police department with a 2-week long project to fold 1,000 peace cranes, demonstrating our desire for good relations between police and neighbors in all parts of our city.
+The garland of 1,000 paper cranes was on display outdoors at Optimist Park for one week.
 A single garland folded from the map of Huntsville is on display at HPD HQ.
 (July 2016)

 Community Health, Education, and Recreation

 - recruited Reading Buddies to expand on initiative of Jackson Way Baptist Church (fall 2016)

 - enlisted Big Brothers Big Sisters to focus on mentors for MLK and Montview and Chapman 5th grade boys by request of the principals of these schools (fall 2016)

 - obtained a picnic table for use by persons in a wheelchair (2006)